 How: A typical innovation indicator is the level of a company's revenue created by new products.
 We want to generate at least 10% of our annual revenues in 2024 with products that have only been on the market since 2019.
 Update: EVVA has already been able to achieve this target in 2022!
 However, we still want to keep the target as planned in order to check whether it remains fulfilled until 2024.

 Positive effects: A technology company should not dwell too long and certainly not exclusively on its past successes.
 Technical development and the spirit of times are changing rapidly.
 Market leaders must always keep their finger on the pulse and anticipate trends.

 Fulfilment date: 2023 (target was moved from 2022 to 2023)

 How: Quantitative survey of all EVVA trade partners across all subsidiaries (in 9 countries).

 Positive effects: In the last major survey in 2017, EVVA received the highest rating in the "degree of innovation" category involving 600 partners (1.4 on a four-point scale).
-We want to maintain this excellent level, because the spirit of pioneering and innovation has been part of our identity since EVVA was founded in 1919 as an "Erfindungs-, Versuchs- und Verwertungs-Anstalt" (in English: invention, experimentation and application institute).
+We want to maintain this excellent level, because the spirit of pioneering and innovation has been part of our identity since EVVA was founded in 1919 as an "Erfindungs-, Versuchs- und Verwertungs-Anstalt" (in English: Invention, Testing, and Utilization Institution).